 As you can see, it isn’t difficult to get a durable exterior paint job, as long as you go about things in the right way.
 Use these four tips to unlock the way to a perfect exterior paint job for your home.

 Tips for Some Commonly Painted Surfaces.

 Here’s advice explaining how to prepare different exterior surfaces for painting:

 Already Painted Wood: Remove all the loose, peeling, or flaking paint with a scraper or wire brush, then sand any rough edges that remain.
 Dull any glossed painted areas with sandpaper with 80-120 grit and spot-prime those that have no paint at all.
 Brush off any remaining dust particles.
-If mildew or mould is present, remove it as described above.
+If mildew or mould is present, remove it as described as above.

 New Unpainted Metal: Remove any loose paint or rust with a scraper or wire brush, then wash the surface with soap and water, and rinse clean and let it dry probably.
-Apply a good metal primer with a stain blocker to help the paint adhere better, and paint quickly before new rust begins to form.
+Apply a good metal primer "Zinc-Phosphate" with a stain blocker to help the paint adhere better, and paint quickly before new rust begins to form.